UPDATED APRIL 17, 2026

 By contrast, I find AI incredibly tedious and frustrating.
 It can’t do a better job than I can and involving it in my writing process isn’t going to save me any time.

 As I’ve proved in my own experiments, AI isn’t too sophisticated when it comes to reading and understanding what others have written.
-So there’s no way I would trust it to copy-edit my own work — or yours.
+I don’t trust it to copy-edit my own work — and I especially don’t trust it to edit yours.

 4. Social media posts